cmusser/vpnd/README.md

 role: net-gw
 remote_host: vpn--gw.network-1.com
 ```
-Similar to the above, private network #2's default router needs to
+Similar to the above, internal network #2's default router needs to
-be configured with a route to private network #1, via its local VPN
+be configured with a route to internal network #1, via its local VPN
 gateway:

 `route add 172.16.0.0/16 10.1.0.2`

 #### Host/Host Gateway

-In this example the host gateway's network is 192.168.1.0/24.
-The client host
+In this example the host gateway's network is 192.168.1.0/24 and its
+address is 192.168.1.2.
+192.168.30.0/24 is a network block dedicated
-can be anywhere.
-On the host gateway, the `vpnd` can be simply started beforehand
+to VPN clients.
+On the host gateway, the `vpnd` can be started beforehand
 in the background.
+The client can be located on any network; it's location
+need not be known beforehand.

 ##### Host Gateway config: